aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/color/toname/_index.md

 ---
 title: Color.ToName
 second_title: Aspose.SVG for .NET API Reference
-description: Color method.
+description: Color ToName method.
 Returns the name of the color if it matches a color in the list of CSS named colors or an empty string
 type: docs
 weight: 370
 url: /net/aspose.svg.drawing/color/toname/